SWEdatCode/myPortfolio/README.md

 # myPortfolio

 # 💫About Me :
-Hi, I'm a passionate web developer with a keen interest in Data Analytics.
+Hi, I'm a passionate Web Developer with a keen interest in Data Analytics.
 I have experience in a variety of domains like
 Retail, Logistics, Data analysis and Systems